 However, GenerateBlocks provides a shortcut that does the same thing.

-If “Set Full Width Content” is switched on for any block on the page, then this setting is applied to the page as a whole.
+If “Make page full-width” is switched on for any block on the page, then this setting is applied to the page as a whole.

 The width of individual Container blocks can be set to either Full Width or Contained within this full width page content container.